 |Digoxin||Can be used in patients with heart failure||Slow onset of action; poor control of heart rate with activity; narrow therapeutic margin; long duration of effect||IV loading dose of up to 1.0 mg in first 24 hr, with bolus of 0.25-0.5 mg IV push; then remainder in divided doses 16-8hr; maintenance oral dose, 0.125-0.25 mg qd||

 AF carries a considerable risk for thromboembolism and stroke.
 The Framingham study has shown that during a follow-up period of 30 years, the annual risk of stroke among AF patients is 4.2%; patients with nonvalvular AF had a more than fivefold higher risk of stroke.
-In the Framingham study, even patients with lone AF had a much higher incidence of stroke than controls over a period of almost 30 years.5 The annual risk of stroke may be even higher (7%-10%) in patients with AF who have one or more of the following risk factors: age older than 65 years, diabetes mellitus, hypertension, CHF, coronary artery disease, previous stroke, or transient ischemic attack.
-Findings of left atrial enlargement and reduced LV systolic function on echocardiography indicate an increase in thromboembolic risk.
+In the Framingham study, even patients with lone AF had a much higher incidence of stroke than controls over a period of almost 30 years.9 The annual risk of stroke may be even higher (in patients with AF who have one or more of the following risk factors: age older than 65 years, female gender, diabetes mellitus, hypertension, heart failure, coronary artery disease, previous stroke, or transient ischemic attack.
+Individual stroke risk stratification can now be calculated for patients on the basis of the presence or absence of such risk factors (i.e., CHADS2 and CHADS2 VA2S2C risk scores).10,11 Up until recent years, antithrombotic therapy for AF has been limited to the oral vitamin K antagonist warfarin or the antiplatelet agents aspirin, dipyridamole and clopidogrel.
+Warfarin has been shown to reduce the annual average relative risk of stroke by 68%, whereas the reduction with aspirin ranges from 0% to 44% (mean, approximately 20%).
+The combination of warfarin with aspirin increases the bleeding risk.
+Warfarin is superior to aspirin and also the combination of aspirin and clopidogrel in stroke prevention.12 Aspirin and clopidogrel is superior to aspirin alone in stroke protection among patients that are warfarin ineligible, but is associated with greater bleeding risk.13

 Warfarin should be continued after cardioversion until sinus rhythm has been maintained for at least 4 weeks to allow the atrial transport mechanism to recover.
 If the cardioversion was performed using the TEE-guided approach with IV heparin as the method of anticoagulation, it is advisable to continue IV heparin until a therapeutic INR is achieved with warfarin.
-The decision to initiate and continue anticoagulation for AF shorter than 48 hours’ duration should be based on the presence of other risk factors for thromboembolism.
+The decision to initiate and continue anticoagulation for AF shorter than a duration of 48 hours should be based on the presence of other risk factors for thromboembolism.
+It is worthwhile to note that the previously mentioned novel oral anticoagulant drugs (dabigatran, rivaroxaban and apixaban) have not been FDA approved for direct current cardioversion, and for other AF-related procedures.
+Any such use is strictly off-label at this time, yet increasingly utilized.

 Restoration and Maintenance of Sinus Rhythm